 - Although the watch case and bracelet are well made, the finishing lacked finesse with some sharp edges

-- It is maybe wears its influences a little too prominently on its sleeve for some watch collectors
+- It maybe wears its influences a little too prominently on its sleeve, and that might put off some watch collectors

 Aquatico Sea Star 2 300m – The WRUK Verdict